Recon-Fuzz/recon-docs/src/extra/advanced.md

     }
 }
 ```
-In the above example we can see that the `__before()` function would revert for any values where the `newNumber` is greater than the value stored in `_before.counter_number`.
+In the above example we can see that the `__before()` function would revert for any values where the `newNumber` passed into `setNumber` is greater than the value stored in `_before.counter_number`.
 This would still allow the coverage report to show the function as covered however because for all `newNumber` values less than or equal to `_before.counter_number` the update would succeed.
 This means that fundamentally we'd be limiting the search space of the fuzzer, preventing it from exploring any call sequences where `newNumber` is greater than the value stored in `_before.counter_number` and potentially missing bugs because of it.

 ### Grouping Function Types

-A simple pattern for grouping function types to easily use as a precondition to a global property check is to group operations by their effects.
+A simple pattern for grouping function types using ghost variables so they can easily be used as a precondition to a global property check is to group operations by their effects.

-For example, you may have multiple deposit/mint operations that "add" and others that "remove"
+For example, you may have multiple deposit/mint operations that have the effect of "adding" and others of "removing".

-For these, you can group these using an enum type as follows:
+You can group these effects using an enum type as follows:

 ```solidity
 enum OpType {